-If a representative also acts as a key individual, it follows that the representative will also have those responsibilities, in addition to the representative responsibilities.154 Such a representative must then also meet the requirements for that specific category of key individual/
+If a representative also acts as a key individual, it follows that the representative will also have those responsibilities, in addition to the representative responsibilities.
+On the specific category of key individual/

 5.2 REGISTER OF REPRESENTATIVES

 The FSP is required to maintain a register of representatives.
 The details of all natural and juristic representatives of the FSP must be entered into the register of representatives.
 Persons that render financial services employed by juristic representatives must also be appointed as representatives of the FSP and the details of such persons entered onto the register of representatives.